Crusader states: Consolidation (1099 to 1130)

 The Fatimids' feud with the Seljuks hindered Muslim actions for more than a decade.
 Outnumbered by their enemies, the Franks remained in a vulnerable position, but they could forge temporary alliances with their Armenian, Arab, and Turkic neighbours.
-Each crusader state had its own strategic purpose during the first years of its existence.
+Each Crusader state had its own strategic purpose during the first years of its existence.
 Jerusalem needed undisturbed access to the Mediterranean; Antioch wanted to seize Cilicia and the territory along the upper course of the Orontes River; and Edessa aspired to control the Upper Euphrates valley.
 The most powerful Syrian Muslim ruler, Toghtekin of Damascus, took a practical approach to dealing with the Franks.
 His treaties establishing Damascene–Jerusalemite condominiums (shared rule) in debated territories created precedents for other Muslim leaders.

-In August 1099, Godfrey defeated the Fatimid vizier, Al-Afdal Shahanshah at Ascalon.
-When Daimbert of Pisa, the papal legate, arrived in the Levant with 120 Pisan ships, Godfrey gained much-needed naval support by backing him for the Patriarchate of Jerusalem, as well as granting him parts of Jerusalem and the Pisans a section of the port of Jaffa.
+In August 1099, Godfrey defeated the Fatimid Vizier Al-Afdal Shahanshah at the Battle of Ascalon.
+When Daimbert of Pisa, the papal legate, arrived in the Levant with 120 ships, Godfrey gained much-needed naval support by backing him for the Patriarchate of Jerusalem, as well as granting him parts of Jerusalem and the Pisans a section of the port of Jaffa.
 Daimbert revived the idea of creating an ecclesiastic principality and extracted oaths of fealty from Godfrey and Bohemond.

 When Godfrey died in 1100, his retainers occupied the Tower of David to secure his inheritance for his brother Baldwin.
 Daimbert and Tancred sought Bohemond's help against the Lotharingians, but the Danishmends captured Bohemond under Gazi Gümüshtigin while securing Antioch's northern marches.
 Before departing for Jerusalem, Baldwin ceded Edessa to his cousin, Baldwin of Bourcq.
 His arrival thwarted Daimbert, who crowned Baldwin as Jerusalem's first Latin king on Christmas Day 1100.
-By performing the ceremony, the Patriarch abandoned his claim to rule the Holy Land.
+By performing the ceremony, the patriarch abandoned his claim to rule the Holy Land.

 Tancred remained defiant to Baldwin until an Antiochene delegation offered him the regency in March 1101.
-He ceded his Principality of Galilee to the king, but reserved the right to reclaim it as a fief if he returned from Antioch within fifteen months.
+He ceded his Principality of Galilee to the king but reserved the right to reclaim it as a fief if he returned from Antioch within 15 months.
 For the next two years, Tancred ruled Antioch.
 He conquered Byzantine Cilicia and parts of Syria.
 The Fatimid Caliphate attacked Jerusalem in 1101, 1102 and 1105, on the last occasion in alliance with Toghtekin.
 Baldwin I repulsed these attacks and with Genoese, Venetian, and Norwegian fleets conquered all the towns on the Palestinian coast except Tyre and Ascalon.